cdfoundation/foundation/CDF Webinars Guidelines.md

 * General Members can host 1 webinar every 6 months.
 * End User and Associate Members cannot hold a webinar.
 * Graduated and incubating projects can hold a webinar twice a year.
 These webinars can communicate release launch details or provide a project update.
-* Sandbox projects cannot hold a webinar.
-The exception is when a CDF member company can discuss their open source sandbox project during their allotted member webinar.
 * CDF Ambassadors can hold a webinar as it fits their schedule.
 * CDF SIGs can host 1 webinar a year.
-* CDF Member webinars will have "Member webinar" preceding their webinar title.
+* CDF Member webinars will have "Member Webinar" preceding their webinar title.
 * Sponsored Webinars (e.g., event sponsorship) will have "Sponsored Webinar" preceding their webinar title.
-* CDF Project webinars will have "Project webinar" preceding their webinar title.
+* CDF Project webinars will have "Project Webinar" preceding their webinar title.
-* CDF Ambassador webinars will have "Ambassador webinar" preceding their webinar title.
+* CDF Ambassador webinars will have "Ambassador Webinar" preceding their webinar title.
-* CDF SIG webinars will have "SIG webinar" preceding their webinar title.
+* CDF SIG webinars will have "SIG Webinar" preceding their webinar title.

 ## Content Guidelines